Vićentije Rakić: Biography

 Sometime shortly after his sixtieth year, Rakić himself fell under the influence of Dositej Obradović, and thereafter his life in Trieste was never the same.
 He translated Italian authors, particularly Luigi Groto.
 He then went to join Obradović in Karađorđe's Serbia after the city of Belgrade was liberated from Turkish occupation.

 Rakić's first editor and biographer, Obradović, made ample use of his letters to unfold Rakić's life in a monograph.
-Obradović, now Minister of Education, summoned Rakić from Trieste to help him establish both a university (Grande école in 1808) and a theological college (in 1810).
-A letter by Obradović to the Very Reverend Vićentije Rakić, dated in late 1809, motivated Rakić, a professor of Pedagogy at the Faculty of Philosophy of the Grandes écoles in Belgrade, to fulfill his life's ambition by organizing a newly founded theological college in Belgrade and preparing students for the priesthood.
+Obradović, now Minister of Education, summoned Rakić from Trieste to help him establish both a university (Velika škola in 1808) and a theological college (in 1810).
+A letter by Obradović to the Very Reverend Vićentije Rakić, dated in late 1809, motivated Rakić, a professor of Pedagogy at the Faculty of Philosophy of the Velika škola in Belgrade, to fulfill his life's ambition by organizing a newly founded theological college in Belgrade and preparing students for the priesthood.
 In 1812 the first group of priests educated in the liberated country of Serbia graduated and thereafter restored and reconstructed their destroyed institutions.

 After the re-conquest of Serbia by the Turks in 1813, Rakić left Belgrade and went back to Fenek Monastery, in Srem, where he died on 29 March 1818.

 His theological and moral writings were aimed at saving God from the atheists and even deists, and man from the skeptical philosophers.